-The commonly observed surface defect studied in this paper is pictured in Fig. 5.
-This region of surface depressions is believed to affect the initial one or two blooms cast of most steel grades, although the bloom shown here contained 0.055%C (see Table 1).
-Attention was focussed upon this particular defect owing to its distinctive periodic appearance along the bloom surface, occurring at semi-regular intervals of between 500 and 1000 mm.
+The commonly observed surface defect studied in this work is pictured in Fig. 5.
+This region of surface depressions is believed to affect the initial one or two blooms cast of most steel grades, although the bloom shown here contained 0.06%C. Attention was focussed upon this particular defect owing to its distinctive periodic appearance along the bloom surface, occurring at semi-regular intervals of between 500 and 1000 mm.
 The defect was most obvious on the narrow faces, which are not flattened by the rolling action of support rolls.
 The defect was found on all four faces of the bloom, extending around the entire perimeter.